liam-wiltshire/talks/scaling-laravel/content.md

 ???

-- One client on xmas day did nearly $200k
+- One client on Christmas day did nearly $200k

 ---